dasch-swiss/dsp-api/README.md

 # Knora

-[Knora](http://www.knora.org/) (Knowledge Organization, Representation, and Annotation) is a software framework for storing, sharing, and working with humanities data.
+[Knora](http://www.knora.org/) (Knowledge Organization, Representation, and Annotation) is a software framework for storing, sharing, and working with primary sources and data in the humanities.

 It is developed by the [Digital Humanities Lab](http://www.dhlab.unibas.ch/) at the [University of Basel](https://www.unibas.ch/en.html), and is supported by the [Swiss Academy of Humanities and Social Sciences](http://www.sagw.ch/en/sagw.html).